Payments

 backoff: exponential(1s),

-perSeat: truewithout aseatEntity- unknown plan names used in policy conditions
+perSeat: truewithout aseatEntity- Unknown plan names in policy conditions

 legacyPricesand current Stripe prices

-That split is intentional.
-Most day-to-day development should happen against the mock.
-Real Stripe should only be necessary when validating provider behavior.
+Most development should use the mock.
+Real Stripe is only necessary when validating provider behavior.

 Recommended Usage

-- keep Stripe-specific identifiers inside the payments block
+- Keep Stripe identifiers inside the payments block

-legacyPriceswhen migrating pricing, instead of hand-written special cases - model seat billing from a real membership entity, not from counters in application code
+legacyPriceswhen migrating pricing - Model seat billing from a real membership entity

-- use payment effects for lifecycle reactions, not for primary state management
+- Use payment effects for lifecycle reactions, not primary state management

 Related guide: Payments